3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

 ### Create the server

 - Let's create `index.js`, which will be the main and entry point of the node server we are going to create.
-- It will be having below content:
+- It will be having content as below:

 ```javascript
 const express = require("express");